 which implies that $R(\q)$ decreases with the inverse of $\Omega(\q)$, as $\propto 1/q^{2}$.

-\subsection{Simple analytical representation: the multipole approach (MPA)}
+\subsection{Simple analytical representation: The multipole approach (MPA)}

-The RPA approximation is at the core of {\it ab initio} many-body theories beyond DFT, such as $GW$; however, expressing the operators in terms of single-particle excitations, as in the Lehmann representation, is both computationally impractical and makes difficult the physical interpretation of collective features.
-Alternatively, analytical models simplifying the frequency dependence of the dielectric function, starting from PPA, have been used to reduce the computational cost of first-principle calculations.
+The RPA approximation is at the core of {\it ab initio} many-body theories beyond DFT, such as $GW$; however, expressing the operators in terms of single-particle excitations, as in the Lehmann representation of Eq.~\eqref{eq:Xipa}, is both computationally impractical and hinders the physical interpretation of collective features.
+Within first principles approaches, analytical models simplifying the frequency dependence of the dielectric function, starting from the (single-pole) PPA, have been used to reduce the computational cost.
 However, the use of PPA is subject to accuracy limitations~\cite{Leon2021PRB,Leon2023PRB}.
 More complex models, such as Pad\'e approximants and many-pole schemes, have often been used to fit and interpret individual experimental spectra~\cite{Lee1996PRB,Jin1999PRB,Soininen2005PS,Kas2007PRB,Kas2009JPCS,Schulke2007book,Bourke2012JPCA}.
 Within {\it ab initio} $GW$ calculations, effective MPA representations have been shown to provide an efficient description of the dielectric response, achieving an accuracy comparable to that of full-frequency approaches~\cite{Leon2021PRB,Leon2023PRB,Leon2025PRB}.
-Such models generalize the PPA inverse dielectric response of Eq.~\eqref{eq:y_ppa}, as follows
+Such models generalize the PPA inverse dielectric response of Eq.~\eqref{eq:y_ppa} as

 where the number of poles $n_{Y}$ is typically around 10.

 In practice, poles and residues are obtained, for each $\q$, by interpolation with a coarse sampling in the complex frequency plane~\cite{Leon2021PRB,Leon2023PRB}.
 Despite considering each $\q$ separately, the procedure provides a good description of the $\q$ dispersion of the main poles~\cite{Leon2023PRB}.
 MPA has also been combined with numerical methods to accelerate convergence with respect to the $\q$-mesh, in the so-called constant approximation (CA) of Ref.~\cite{Leon2023PRB} and the Monte Carlo $W$ averaging (W-av) of Refs.~\cite{Guandalini2024PRB,Sesti2025Arxiv}.